• Skip to main content

 Lifestyle Brands

-Design-forward, experience-led hotels where restaurants/bars and social spaces are often a key part of the appeal.
+Design-forward, experience-led hotels where restaurants, bars, and social spaces are often a key part of the appeal.
+Most of Accor’s lifestyle brands are operated by Ennismore, Accor’s dedicated lifestyle hospitality company.

 • The Hoxton